What is the In Ministry Year?

-This in-person learning is complemented by ongoing classroom learning.
-Students split their week between their ministry placement and courses on subjects like pastoral care, preaching, mission, leadership, and Anglicanism.
+Students will take courses on subjects like pastoral care, preaching, mission, leadership, and Anglicanism.
 These courses are structured to enable students to reflect on their placement and further their preparation for ministry.
-All these courses (except Anglicanism) are taught ecumenically by faculty of the Montreal School of Theology and all courses are offered in a hybrid-online format meaning that the In Ministry Year can be completed in a low-residency format.
+All these courses (except Anglicanism) are taught ecumenically by faculty of the Montreal School of Theology.

 There are four ways into the In Ministry Year